Zanzibar: Public transportation

 There is no government-owned public transportation in Zanzibar.
 The privately owned Daladala, as it is officially known in Zanzibar, is the only kind of public transportation.
-The term Daladala originated from the Kiswahili word DALA(Dollar) or five shillings during the 1970s and 1980s when public transport cost five shillings to travel to the nearest town.
-Therefore, travelling to town will cost a Dollar("Dala") and returning will again cost a Dollar, hence the term Daladala originated.
+The term Daladala originated from the Kiswahili word DALA (Dollar) or five shillings during the 1970s and 1980s when public transport cost five shillings to travel to the nearest town.
+Therefore, travelling to town will cost a Dollar ("Dala") and returning will again cost a Dollar, hence the term Daladala originated.

-Stone Town is the main hub for Daladalas on Zanzibar and nearly all journeys will either start or end here.
+Stone Town is the main hub for Daladalas on Zanzibar, and nearly all journeys will either start or end here.
 There are two main Dala Dala stations in Stone Town: Darajani market and Mwanakwerekwe market.
-The Darajani market terminus serves the North and North East of the island and the Mwanakwerekwe market terminus serves the South and South East.
+The Darajani market terminus serves the North and North East of the island, and the Mwanakwerekwe market terminus serves the South and South East.
 As with most of East African transport, the buses do not run on set schedules – instead departing when full.
-As there is no fixed schedule, it is not possible to book tickets in advance (with the exception of The Zanzibus).
-There are plans of implementing a government-operated bus service on the island, which will bring the ground transportations more in line with the relatively developed water and air transport infrastructure, but there is currently no timeline available for this project.
-With Zanzibar visitor numbers set to top 1,000,000 annually, there will be increasing pressure on the current transportation network – the bus network will reduce the number of vehicles on the road and help reduce environmental impact of tourism on Zanzibar.
+As there is no fixed schedule, it is not possible to book tickets in advance (except for The Zanzibus).
+There are plans to implement a government-operated bus service on the island, which will bring the ground transport more in line with the relatively developed water and air transport infrastructure.
+With Zanzibar visitor numbers set to exceed 1,000,000 annually, there will be increasing pressure on the current transportation network – the bus network will reduce the number of vehicles on the road and help reduce the environmental impact of tourism on Zanzibar.